mstorsjo/msvc-wine/README.md

 Do note that older versions of Clang/LLD might not work out of the box with the libraries from the very latest MSVC/WinSDK.
 Currently, at least Clang/LLD 13 seems to be required for MSVC 2019 16.8 or newer.

+Also, do note that when driving the linking via `clang-cl` or `clang`, it defaults to looking for `link.exe`.
+Since we're probably not intending on using the Wine wrapped `link.exe`, make sure to pass `-fuse-ld=lld` to make it prefer `lld-link` instead.

 # FAQ